Editor’s Note: New York by Rail updated this July 2020 blog experience to include current information.

 Nearest Amtrak Station: Rhinecliff (RHI)

-This brick lighthouse, also called the Hudson City Light, was built in 1874.
-It marks a sandy ridge known as Middle Ground Flats.
-Still operational, it also acts as a general navigational marker on the Hudson River.
-Its unique shape protects it from ice and debris.
+This brick lighthouse, also called the Hudson City Light, marks a sandy ridge in the Hudson River known as Middle Ground Flats, which makes navigation of the Hudson river risky.
+Still operational, the lighthouse continues to serve as a navigational marker on the river.

 See It from the Train: At Hudson (HUD), in the Hudson River, but closer to the HUD side.